wojciech-graj/C-Raytracer/README.md

 A green glass Stanford dragon.

 ![SCENE6](/images/scene6_low.png)
-Two spheres in a Cornell box.
-The left one is reflective, and the right one is transparent with the refractive index of glass [1.48]
+A menger sponge with a procedural texture and depth of field.

 ![SCENE1](/images/scene1_low.png)
 Three colored reflective spheres on a reflective surface.